minnojs/minno-time/src/0.3/tutorials/install.md

 description: PI Player builds and runs experiments with time-sensitive tasks over the Internet.
 ---

-The project implicit player is an open source project and its source code is available on [Github](https://github.com/ProjectImplicit/PIPlayer).
+The Minno player is an open source project and its source code is available on [Github](https://github.com/ProjectImplicit/PIPlayer).
 You may use it freely under the terms of the license.
 This page will explain the basics of getting the player to work.

 ### Local installation